idachev/autohomebackup/README.md

 MAIL_CONTENT="log"
 ```
 Mail setup, what would you like to be mailed to you?
- - `log` :send only log file.
+ - `log` - send only log file.
- - `stdout` :will simply output the log to the screen if run manually.
+ - `stdout` - will simply output the log to the screen if run manually.
- - `quiet` :only send logs if an error occurs to the MAIL_ADDR.
+ - `quiet` - only send logs if an error occurs to the MAIL_ADDR.

 ```
 MAX_ATT_SIZE="4000"